tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * [eavesdropping.md](Activities/01-Stu_Eavesdropping_On_Server/Solved/client_server_model.md)

-Open the solution and walk through the following:
+Open the solution and highlight the following:

 * Firefox, Chrome, and Safari all offer developer consoles that allow users to see requests being exchanged between clients and servers.